Prison Architect: Reception

-Upon its full release, the game received positive reviews, scoring 83 out of 100 on review aggregator site Metacritic.
+Upon its full release, Prison Architect received positive reviews, scoring 83 out of 100 on review aggregator site Metacritic.
 IGN awarded it a score of 8.3 out of 10, saying "Prison Architect is one of the most in-depth, satisfying builder games in ages, if you can get past the initiation."
 On April 7, 2016, Prison Architect won the 2016 BAFTA award in the Persistent Game category.
 Prison Architect was also nominated for the 2016 BAFTA award in the British Game category, which was won by Batman: Arkham Knight.

 As of September 26, 2015, Prison Architect had grossed over $19 million in sales, and over 1.25 million units of the game had been sold.
 By the end of August 2016 when the final version '2.0' of Prison Architect was released, the number of individual players was given as two million.
 In June 2019, it was announced that the game had been downloaded over 4 million times across PC, console and mobile.